To avoid Robocallers, use Pandas

 s = read_csv('Telemarketing_RoboCall_Weekly_Data.csv')

-Excellent!
 As we can see, the DataFrame contains a lot of useful information.
-There is the number of a caller, the type of call, the reason for reporting it, in which state of the US it happened and finally time and date.
+It contains the number of the caller, the kind of call, why someone reported it, in which state of the US it happened, and finally time and date.

 Extracting Information

-Now, in order to retrieve the time of day when the unwanted robocall was received, we need to take a closer look at the Time of Issue column.
+Now, to retrieve the time of day when the unwanted robocall was received, we need to take a closer look at the Time of Issue column.

 s['Time of Issue']